Ama-trix/DigitMart/README.md

  2. Apache tomcat 9.0 ->https://tomcat.apache.org/download-90.cgi
  3. MySQL ->https://dev.mysql.com/downloads/installer/

+<h2>You can check out the UI in the video provided In the followed google drive link</h2>

 There is a com.net.Model Package inside java/main folder, inside it there is a DAO file.
 To know business logic prefer this.

 Here are the database tables.

-<h1>You can check out the UI in the video provided with the code</h1>